klaytn/klaytn-pre-cypress-setup-workshop/content/20_Klaytn_Configuration/10_firewall_configuration.md

 ---
 {{< line_break >}}
-*Please note that the above four IP addresses are attached to the Klaytn CNs.*
+*Please note that the above four IP addresses are attached to the Kaia CNs.*

 {{< line_break >}}
 {{< line_break >}}